SliceTheDuck/api_boilerplate/paths/example/README.md

-This Path gets loaded as /example,
+This Path gets loaded as /example,\n
-Routes that are exported as express routers here, are loaded as long as there is a export under the name router
+Routes are created the same here just like a normal express router and automatically get loaded under the above path